mpapenbr/pyracelog/README.md

 The backend should further process the data in order to provide further analysis data.
 The focus is on lap times and pit stops for endurance races.

+## Caveats

+When using the replay function in iRacing at least the following attributes gets -1

+- car_idx_position
+- car_idx_class_position
 ## Delta times

 By now they are just functioning as a placeholder since their value is not based on the correct/meaningful speed.